der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupUrls.md

 # AdGroupUrls
 Provides access to the URLs for this ad group.
+See [URL Tracking with Upgraded URLs](/bingads/guides/url-tracking-upgraded-urls) for more information.
 Example usage:
 ```javascript
 var adGroupSelector = BingAdsApp.adGroups();